storybuilder-org/StoryCAD/ROADMAP.md

 ## Back-end server (#255, 256)

 We need a server to hold deployment information for integration with our web server for a StoryBuilder newsletter as well as for deployment tracking (consistent with our user data and privacy policy.)

 #### Status:

 FOSSHost.com accepted a server request for a free server and has made one available on AARCH64.com.
-We have installed Ubuntu Server on it and have contracted a contractor (Caresort) to install and configure LAMP software and code
+We initially installed Ubuntu Server on it and have contracted a contractor (Caresort) to install and configure LAMP software and code
 (Parse Server) to receive and save the required data from StoryBuilder clients.

-## Picture pickers for characters and settings (#53)

-The saying "A picture is worth a thousand words" may have been invented to describe this proposed feature.
-Provide a mechanism to select images from the web and browse them (perhaps similar to XAML Control Gallery's FlipView.)
-The user can browse and find images (for example, of actors) that represent his or her concept of the character's appearance.
-This could replace (or better, supplement) the RichEditBox.

-If this is useful for Character appearance, why not for Setting as well?

-#### Status:

-Not started.
+We badly interpreted how complicated the Linux Parse Server software stack would be to implment, and have decided to take a simpler approach, holding the required information in a SQL database and writing batch code to process it.

+We've coded the new StoryBuilder interface and are in the process of accessing the server from the client code.

 ## Create a 'copy to narrative' tool (#23)